ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.md

 1. Wind and solar can be intermittent and unreliable sources of power.
 Proof of work networks provide stability by using electricity during surplus hours and then switching away from these sources during deficits.
 2. Proof of work networks help provide the critical mass of cash flow that renewables need to be economically viable actually accelerating migration to green energy.
-3. Proof of work is increasingly capturing methane as an energy source probably making it carbon-negative eventually.
+3. Proof of work networks increasingly capture methane as an energy source reducing emissions to carbon-negative eventually.
 4. The "energy per transaction" argument is a fallacy because one transaction in a blockchain may represent thousands of transactions off-chain or in layer 2 systems.
 5. Proof of work is not "wasteful" from a human flourishing perspective as it provides security, hard money, and an incredible and unprecedented level of inviolable basic rights to people on a global scale.
 6. Proof of work actually uses electricity that would be wasted anyway because miners are like ants eating crumbs, they don’t use the central sources of energy for humanity, but marginal discards.